-NUM 155 3 credits Patient Care in Nuclear Medicine
+NUM 155◊ Patient Care in Nuclear Medicine

-Principles of patient care to prepare the student for their clinical rotations are covered.
-Patient communication, body mechanics, patient positioning, infection control, universal precautions, venipuncture techniques, specialized equipment, ethics and patient confidentiality are presented.
-Included are visits to the three clinical sites the student will rotate through.
+Principles of patient care to prepare the students to work in the clinical setting.
+Professionalism and ethics, effective patient interaction, body mechanics, patient transfer and positioning, infection control, emergency procedures, patient support, specialized equipment and venipuncture techniques are presented.
+Included are orientations to three clinical sites the student will rotate through.